 Why Globalization Partners

 It can be challenging to figure out how to set up a subsidiary or branch office in Taiwan, which historically was the first and most complex part of hiring an employee in Taiwan.
-Globalization Partners’ Global PEO and Global Employer of Record Platform makes it easy to hire employees in Taiwan with minimal time and expense.
+Globalization Partners’ Global PEO and Global Employer of Record solution makes it easy to hire employees in Taiwan with minimal time and expense.
 We put your employee on our locally compliant payroll and you get a simple monthly invoice.
-We can also process expense reports, take care of personal income tax issues, and set up the employee’s statutory local benefits in Taiwan with the streamlined ease of a company that has done it hundreds of times before, enabling you to skip the difficulty of creating a subsidiary and instead focus on your business.
+We can also process expense reports, take care of personal income tax issues, and set up the employee’s statutory local benefits in Taiwan with the streamlined ease of a company that has done it hundreds of times before, enabling you to skip the difficulty of creating a subsidiary and instead focus on your company.